Lightning Network Explained

 The Lightning Network is a layer two protocol being built on Bitcoin (BTC) with the aim to help the leading cryptocurrency scale.

-With Bitcoin being touted as the future of money and the backbone of the world’s financial system, to achieve this it has to scale.
+Bitcoin is touted as the future of money and the backbone of the world’s financial system, but to achieve this it has to scale.

 With decentralization comes the problem of scalability, and at seven transactions a second Bitcoin is no where near anything it promises to be.